50 Best Christmas Picture Books For Kids in 2023 (Free Printable)

 *A star that blinks while you read!

-Creative Ways To Enjoy Christmas Picture Books
+6 Creative Activities for Christmas Picture Books

 family reading: creative ideas

-1. Make A Christmas Picture Book Countdown
+1. Christmas Picture Book Countdown

 Then let your kids unwrap a book daily and read it together.
 Add numbers to the wrapped books to make it a countdown or let your kids pick the one to unwrap.